jeffsim/typescript-gulp-sample/readme.md

 # Lessons learned/what if I see &quot;error: X&quot;

+**TODO: This section**
   - Note: all are as of time of writing.
 Thx to internet reality, likely out of date by the time you read this.
 Hello future reader!
-  - problemMatchers don&#39;t work with output window
+  - problemMatchers don't work with output window
   - debugging with chrome
     - &quot;--disable-session-crashed-bubble&quot;,
     - &quot;--disable-infobars&quot;